AbrarAlanazi/AIEduBot/README.md

 ## 🧑‍💻 Author

-Developed by [ [EchoLogic]
+Developed by EchoLogic Grop
- Abrar Alanazi
+ [Abrar Alanazi
- Albandari Altalh as part of the Ironhack Final Project — 2025 AI Engineer Bootcamp.
+ Albandari Altalh] as part of the Ironhack Final Project — 2025 AI Engineer Bootcamp.
 Feel free to contribute, fork, or reach out for collaborations.